SAP-samples/btp-events-to-business-actions-framework/documentation/Scenario1-Inbound-to-SAPS4HANA/Step6-Configure-BusinessRules-Part1/README.md

 ## Create SAP Business Rules Project
 In this section, you will configure SAP Business Rule project which will be used to determine which business action should be executed for an event.
+Additionally, based on your scenario you can create decision tables and business rules.

 ### 1. Configure Systems

 1. In the SAP BTP cockpit, navigate to your subaccount and choose **Cloud Foundry** > **Spaces**.
 Choose your space and then choose **action-management** application.
 Choose the url provided under **Application Routes** section.

 ![plot](./images/ActionManagementApplication.png)

 2. Choose **Manage Business Rules** tile.

 ![plot](./images/ActionManagementHome.png)

 3. Choose **Configure Systems** and then choose **Add** to add a new system.